HALL OF FAME HONOREES

 Doug Howard was one of the best-known high school athletes of the 1960s, starring in basketball for Highland High in 1966.
 But he made his name as a baseball player for BYU, where he earned All-American honors in 1969 and 1970.
 Howard played professional baseball for seven years with the St. Louis Cardinals, California Angels and Cleveland Indians organization and was a popular player with the Salt Lake Gulls in 1973.
 Howard also played guard for the BYU basketball team and was drafted by the Chicago Bulls NBA team in 1970, but elected to play baseball.

-One of the famous Olsen brothers, Phil Olsen had a distinguished career in high school, college and in the pros.
-Olsen played for Utah State from 1967 through 1969, leading the Aggies to two wins over Utah and BYU and earning first-team consensus All-America honors in 1969.
-In his junior season, the Aggies beat Wisconsin.
+One of the famous Olsen brothers, Phil Olsen had a distinguished career at Logan High, college and in the pros.
+Olsen played for Utah State from 1967 through 1969, leading the Aggies to two wins over Utah and BYU and earning first-team consensus All-American honors in 1969.
 He played in the East-West Shrine, Hula Bowl and College All-Star Games.
-He played eight years in the NFL with the Patriots.
-Rams, Broncos and Bills.
-While on the Rams, he played alongside brother Merlin.
+He was a first-round draft pick by the Boston Patriots of the NFL and played eight years in the pros, including two years as defensive tackle with the L.A.
+Rams where he played side-by-side with his brother, Merlin in 1971-72.
+He had 68 tackles and five sacks in his NFL career.
+Sports Illustrated names him one of Utah’s top athletes of the 20th Century.

 CLASS OF 1984

-Fern Gardner is truly a pioneer of women’s sports in Utah, both as an athlete and as an administrator and coach.
-The Bear River High and Utah State graduate made her mark as an athlete in softball, playing in six national AAU tournaments with the Utah Lakers and pitching for the Utah Shamrocks for 21 years.
-She played in 13 national tournaments, gaining all-American honors in 1970.
-She served as both women’s basketball coach and associate athletics director at the University of Utah, ushering the Ute program into the Title IX era.
+Fern Gardner is truly a pioneer of women’s sports in Utah.
+Both as an athlete and as an administrator and coach.
+The Bear River High and Utah State graduate made her mark as an athlete in softball, pitching for the Utah Shamrocks for 21 years.
+She played in 13 national tournaments, gaining All-American honors in 1970.
+She was also an accomplished basketball player who played in six national AAU tournaments with the Utah Lakers.
+She served as both women’s basketball coach and Associate Athletic Director at the University of Utah, ushering the Ute program into the Title IX era.
 She coached the Utes to 319 total victories, averaging 22 wins a season in eight years as the Ute basketball coach.
 She was named to the National Association of Collegiate Athletic Directors Hall of Fame.

 CLASS OF 1983